 Table of content

-- Weight-Based Compared to Fixed Dosing
+- Weight-Based vs. Fixed Dosing

-- Formulas Used in Weight Based Insulin Dosing
+- Formulas for Weight-Based Insulin Dosing

 - Weight-based Dosing May be Better For;